Sabrina-Nawaz/readme-generator/README.md

   ## Questions

-  If you have any questions about the project you can reach out to me via email or GitHub with the information below.
+  If you have any questions about the project you can reach out to me through my GitHub or my email found below.

   >Email: sabrinanawaz23@gmail.com